 Diabetes is a chronic disease that affects more than 420 million people worldwide, roughly 8.5% of the population.
-Rates of diabetes have nearly doubled in the last 3 decades as more developing countries face increased urbanization and adopt western eating habits.
+Rates of diabetes have nearly doubled in the last three decades as more developing countries face increased urbanization and adopt Western eating habits.

-Current diagnostic standards and therapies for diabetes are invasive and burdensome, but recent advances in medical sensing technology has put non-invasive diabetes testing and blood glucose monitoring in reach of medical researchers.
-Avantes is proud to be on the forefront of the exciting breakthroughs coming in the area of biomedical sensing.
+Current diagnostic standards and therapies for diabetes are invasive and burdensome, but recent advances in medical sensing technology has put non-invasive diabetes testing and blood glucose monitoring within the reach of medical researchers.
+Avantes is proud to be on the forefront of the exciting breakthroughs emerging in the field of biomedical sensing.

 Current Standards for the Diagnosis and Treatment of Diabetes